 Whenever I feel like eating fresh seafood with a flavorful twist, I head to Argoura.
 Its taverna-like appearance doesn’t make much of an impression, but the food is astonishingly good.

 Owner and chef Nikos Michail puts so much effort and love in what he offers, carefully selecting every single ingredient himself daily.
 The restaurant is named after his village on the island of Evia, which is where most of the fish and seafood he serves comes from.
-Frying is out of question here – Michail prefers cooking methods that highlight the freshness of his ingredients.
+Frying is out of the question here – Michail prefers cooking methods that highlight the freshness of his ingredients.

 He welcomes guests with a complimentary fish soup, and I recommend following that up with the green salad with sea urchin dressing and the taramosalata (fish roe dip) with sweet potato.
 Among his signature dishes is undoubtedly the marinated (uncooked, ceviche-style) seafood, pristinely fresh and bracingly flavorful: elegant white sea bream infused with bergamot and tuna with sweet vinegar.
 The smoked eel served with an eggplant purée is a must, and so is the handmade goglies (traditional gnocchi-like pasta from Evia) with langoustines.